frequently asked questions

 STATEMENT ABOUT MY ARTWORK

 I paint woman because they are beautiful and they represent how I feel, I like to paint people in an emotional intimate moment, unguarded as people are at their most vulnarable.
-Sometimes what I paint is from what I have dreamt at night.
 I try to create depth, beauty and emotion through different combinations of painting techniques.
 My art allows me to share what I feel without saying anything.

 SOMETHING ABOUT YOUR TECHNIQUE?